The History of Midsomer Villages

 • Sometime between 1837 and 1901: One of the railways in Midsomer County ran close to the Keys’ cottage at Fletcher’s Cross, just behind some trees.
 (08×01: Things That Go Bump in the Night)

-• 1875: On 25 June, twenty-year-old Carolina Maria Roberts, suffering from tuberculosis, commits suicide by throwing herself from the staircase of St Fidelis Hospital in Midsomer Magna.
-Her gravestone reads “NOT DEAD BUT SLEEPTH”.
+• 1875: On 25 June, twenty-year-old Caroline Maria Roberts, suffering from tuberculosis, commits suicide by throwing herself from the staircase of St Fidelis Hospital in Midsomer Magna.
+Her gravestone reads “NOT DEAD BUT SLEEPETH”.
 (13×04: The Silent Land)

 • 1893: Reverend Stannington of Bishopwood becomes World Chess Champion 1893/1894 (15×05: The Sicilian Defence)